magnetikonline/funcqueue/README.md

 ## Methods

 ### funcQueue(parallelCount)
-Create a new function queue.
-The `parallelCount` argument controls how many tasks will be executed at any one moment, if not given will default to `1` - thus all tasks will run serially.
+- Creates a new function queue.
+- The `parallelCount` argument controls how many tasks will be executing at any one moment, if not defined will default to `1` - thus tasks will run serially.

 ### funcQueue.addTask(callback[,arguments...])
-Adds a new task function `callback` to the queue.
+- Adds a new task function `callback` to the queue.
 Optional `arguments` can be passed to the function.

-Task upon execution will receive all passed arguments, along with a callback function which *must* be called at completion of task to notify funcQueue.
+- Upon execution task will receive all passed arguments, along with a callback function which *must* be called at completion of task to notify funcQueue instance.

-This callback in turn accepts two optional arguments - an error (if any raised) and the task result - keeping in the style of Node.js 'error first' callbacks.
+- Task callback in turn accepts two optional arguments - an error (if any raised) and a task result - keeping in the style of Node.js 'error first' callbacks.
+- Any errors _thrown_ by task functions will be caught by funcQueue and trigger the error path (e.g. same behaviour as passing an error to task callback).
+- A task is not required to return a result - in this instance `undefined` is passed, it will be ommited from the result list passed to [funcQueue.complete(callback)](#funcqueuecompletecallback).

-In the case an error is passed back, currently running parallel tasks will continue to completion - future queue tasks will *not* be executed.
+- In the case of an error returned, currently running parallel tasks will continue to completion with their resutls ignored - future queue tasks will *not* be executed.

 As an example: